rachelcluke/my-MDb/README.md

 - run.py
   - There was initially an operational error when running ```from my_mdb import db``` in a terminal.
 This was due to a misspelling of the app's name (i.e.,'mymdb' was written and not 'my_mdb') which imported the app so this was amended.

+- index.js
+  - The movie card dialogs were successfully being passed flask route data, however the edit button for each dialog was only passing the first movie card's ID (relative to the user's account).
+This was resolved by assigning the dialog reference later in the getMovieDataforDialog() function and passing the movie id in that method.

 - .gitignore
   - Initially, the env.py was not included in this file, and was getting committed to the respository.
 To rectify this, ```git rm -r --cached .env``` was ran in a terminal and env.py was added to the .gitignore file.
 Additionally, a new secret key was created from running the command ```openssl rand -hex 32```.